Cochrane is expected to grow significantly, making an interchange the best option to accommodate travel in this area well into the future.

-- Interchange project has been extended eastward on Highway 1A so that it ties into Town of Cochrane’s Highway 1A Improvement project.
+- The project limits extended eastward on Highway 1A so that it ties into Town of Cochrane’s Highway 1A Improvement project.

-- The interchange project has also been expanded northward on Highway 22 just beyond the Sunset Blvd intersection.
+- The project limits expanded northward on Highway 22 just beyond the Sunset Blvd intersection.

 The interchange will be based on a partial cloverleaf design to make best use of the area’s geography, while also accommodating future upgrades.
 This approach will help ensure the interchange can effectively accommodate:

 - traffic growth